Rutuja9696/blogRendering/README.md

 f.padding\
 g.font style

-6.Rndering data:\
+6.Rendering data:\
 -imported image from data and exported to the main page.\
 -imported title from data and exported to the main page.\
 -imported related content from data and exported to the main page.

 7.Challanges faced:\
--Rendering related links data without changing main link address (status:unsolved)
+-Rendering related links data without changing main link address. (status:unsolved)